jnozzi/cocoadev.com/markdown/NSMapTable.md

 A flexible alternative to [[NSDictionary?.
 As a tradeoff, it's a bit more of a pain to use.
 *

-What are the real advantages of General/NSMapTable ? speed ? does anyone has a benchmark that show if it is faster than an General/NSDictionary ? another question, in the General/NSDictionary doc, they say that internally, the General/NSDictionary uses General/NSHashTables !?
-AFAIU, it is probably an General/NSMapTable ? thanks
+What are the real advantages of NSMapTable ? speed ? does anyone has a benchmark that show if it is faster than an NSDictionary ? another question, in the NSDictionary doc, they say that internally, the NSDictionary uses NSHashTables !?
+AFAIU, it is probably an NSMapTable ? thanks

-*General/NSDictionary forces certain behaviours, such as copying its keys and retaining its values.
-General/NSMapTable and General/CFDictionary allow you to customize what happens when keys and values are inserted, so you can have more control.
+*NSDictionary forces certain behaviours, such as copying its keys and retaining its values.
+NSMapTable and CFDictionary allow you to customize what happens when keys and values are inserted, so you can have more control.
 This would be useful to, for example, store pointers to non-objects as the keys, or make a dictionary that didn't require its keys to be copyable.*